'Taylor & Lopez dislike each other - this is real'

 His stunning victory over Vasyl Lomachenko in 2020 turned Lopez into a star, and "The Takeover" was tipped to become one the faces of boxing.

 In his three fights since, he has struggled to live up to the hype.
-In his first defence of the IBF and WBO lightweight titles, he fell to a shock defeat against George Kambosos.
+In the first defence of the IBF and WBO lightweight titles, he fell to a shock defeat against Australian George Kambosos.

-And his subsequent performances against Pedro Campa and Sandor Martin after moving up to light-welterweight have done little to dispel the notion that Lopez is a fighter desperately searching for the combination to unlock his full potential.
+And his subsequent performances against Pedro Campa and Sandor Martin, after moving up to light-welterweight, have done little to dispel the notion Lopez is a fighter desperately searching for the combination to unlock his full potential.

-"We'll see how well Teo has adjusted, but he just doesn't seem as mentally focused as Josh," Mikaela Mayer, the former unified super featherweight world champion, tells BBC Scotland.
+"We'll see how well Teo has adjusted, but he just doesn't seem as mentally focused as Josh," Mikaela Mayer, the women's former unified super featherweight world champion, tells BBC Scotland.

 "I think, honestly, that they both lost their last fight.
 I don't know if many people will agree with me but when Lopez fought Sandor Martin, I thought he lost.